Toggle Menu

 Community Climate Change Fund

-The High Peak Community Climate Change Fund has been established as part of the Council's efforts to tackle climate change.
-The fund is intended to provide small grants to community-based organisations taking measures locally to tackle the climate emergency.
+The High Peak Community Climate Change and Nature Fund has been established since 2021 as part of the Council's efforts to tackle climate change and support nature recovery.
+The fund is intended to provide small grants to community-based organisations taking measures locally to tackle the climate and nature emergency.

-The aim is to mobilise the resources of local communities, encourage people to work together in a voluntary capacity and empower individuals and communities to take actions which: reduce local CO2 and other greenhouse gas emissions; increase the ability of nature to absorb and store greenhouse gas emission; and build resilience in nature to mitigate the impact of climate change.
+The aim is to mobilise local communities, encourage people to work together in a voluntary capacity and empower individuals and communities to take actions which: reduce local CO2 and other greenhouse gas emissions; build resilience in nature to mitigate the impact of climate change and support biodiversity; increase the ability of nature to absorb and store greenhouse gas emissions; and to increase the knowledge and action taken in our local communities.

-Small grants, usually between £200 and £500, are available to help support the delivery of our Climate Change Strategy [2MB] .
-It will support practical measures such as tree planting and habitat improvement, educative actions to increase awareness and the skills needed to change and adapt lifestyles, green travel/transport schemes, energy saving in community buildings, local food projects and recycling and reuse projects.
+Small grants, usually between £400 and £5000, are available to help support the Climate Change and Nature Delivery Plan 2025 (PDF, 875 KB).
+It will support practical measures such as tree planting and habitat improvement, community engagement works to increase awareness and the skills needed to change and adapt lifestyles, green travel/transport schemes, energy saving in community buildings, local food projects and recycling and reuse projects.

 Who can apply?